SpencerWhitehead7/plate-scraper/README.md

 - Add whatever that metadata ends up being to individual users' pages
 - Ability to create collections of your and others' recipes
 - Ability to share recipes or collections (...somehow; I don't want to do a social media integration)
+- Pagination on all users, all recipes pages
+- LLM integration for parsing arbitrary pages or images of text
-- Add support for more websites
+- Support for more websites
-- Make into a PWA, someday
+- PWA

 ## Public roadmap (technical improvements)